wandeber/agnese/README.md

 - Use of custom functions to preprocess values before assign them.
 - Values from conditional path (switch).
 - YAML optional support.

-> *Quara is a simple JavaScript interpreted language that will be available soon as a separate module.

 ## Installation